odygrd/quill/docs/overview.rst

 To prevent message loss during crashes caused by signal interrupts, users should set up a signal handler and invoke :cpp:func:`LoggerImpl::flush_log` within it.

-The library provides a built-in signal handler that ensures crash-safe behavior, which can be enabled via :cpp:func:`Backend::start_with_signal_handler`.
+The library provides a built-in signal handler that ensures crash-safe behavior, which can be enabled via passing :cpp:struct:`SignalHandlerOptions` to :cpp:func:`Backend::start`.

 Log Messages Timestamp Order
 ----------------------------